asyncio powered HTTP client for bravado

 - Make sure everything is set up correctly by running make test.

-Since make test will run tests with Python 3.5 and 3.6, you’ll get an error if only one of them is installed.
+Since make test will run tests with multiple Python versions, you’ll get an error if one of them can’t be found.
 You can ask tox to run tests with a specific Python version like so:

 We do run linters that currently require Python 3.6.
 You can run them with tox -e pre-commit.

-Travis (the continuous integration system) will run tests with both Python 3.5 and Python 3.6, so make sure you don’t write code that works on Python 3.6 only.
+Travis (the continuous integration system) and Github Actions will run tests with all supported Python versions, on all supported platforms (Linux, macOS, Windows).
+Make sure you don’t write code that works only on certain platforms or Python versions.

 Great, you’re ready to go!
 If you have an improvement or bugfix, please submit a pull request.

 bravado-asyncio creates its own event loop in a separate thread.
 This is necessary as it is not possible to use the main event loop - it would require a fork of bravado, making its public interface asynchronous.
 That said, bravado-asyncio and bravado should work well with your existing asyncio application.

 You shouldn’t normally need to interact with bravado-asyncio’s event loop.
 If you do need to do so please use bravado_asyncio.http_client.get_loop() to retrieve it.
 Note that it won’t be the currently active loop!

 Written by Stephan Jaensch and licensed under the BSD 3-clause license (see LICENSE.txt).

 Download the file for your platform.
 If you're not sure which to choose, learn more about installing packages.